awsdocs/amazon-api-gateway-developer-guide/doc_source/api-gateway-metrics-and-dimensions.md

 # Amazon API Gateway Dimensions and Metrics<a name="api-gateway-metrics-and-dimensions"></a>

 The metrics and dimensions that API Gateway sends to Amazon CloudWatch are listed below\.
-For more information, see [Monitor API Execution with Amazon CloudWatch](monitoring-cloudwatch.md)\.
+For more information, see [Monitoring REST API Execution with Amazon CloudWatch Metrics](monitoring-cloudwatch.md)\.

 ## API Gateway Metrics<a name="api-gateway-metrics"></a>